The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

 There's nothing like buying a game, downloading it and being able to play anytime you like without having to dig out the cartridge but there are a few benefits to buying the physical copies rather than using the Nintendo eShop.

 Second, depending on your broadband speed at home, games can take a while to download and install.
-Even some physical copies, such as the aforementioned L.A.
-Noire, require part of the game to download anyway - plus updates and day one patches - but a couple of gig will take less time that 20GB or more.
+Even some physical copies require part of the game to download anyway - plus updates and day one patches - but a couple of gig will take less time that 20GB or more.

 Lastly, as we explain above, digital downloads can require a lot of storage space and if you don't have a beefy microSD card you will fill the capacity quickly.